michael-mueller-git/FunPos/README.md

 ## Current State

-- Model 1 convergence when training, first results are good
+- Model 1 convergence when training, first results are ok
 - Model 2 do not convergence when training
 - Model 3 WIP